matievisthekat/spotifysync-server/README.md

 # TuneIn

 A WebSocket server used to transmit information to any TuneIn app that tries to connect to it via its HTTP url.
-TuneIn does not violate any legal agreements with Spotify
+TuneIn does not violate any legal agreements with Spotify.

 ## Setup